 About half of the institutes were existing and half were all new with their funding.
 The university might be invited to apply for funding and if accepted, use their Osher money to commence the program.
 The programs collectively have more than 163,000 members and really vary in size.
 The smallest are about 500 members and the largest is quite an anomaly, Florida Atlantic University at nearly 14,000 members.
 The newest is affiliated with Ringling College of Design in Sarasota, they became and OLLI late last year.

-You mentioned that Osher offers support, but I would imagine there are also some guidelines that institutions need to adhere to in order to continue the qualification for the program and to ensure that their endowment is intact.
-What keeps them on track and keeps the program moving forward?
+You mentioned that Osher offers support, but what are some guidelines that institutions need to adhere to in order to continue the qualification for the program and to ensure that their endowment is intact.

 The agreements with the universities intentionally honor localism and autonomy, because this is key to program success.
 I’ll offer a few examples.